Huevos Rancheros Cast Iron Breakfast Skillet

 Got your eggs on?
 Pop the skillet into the oven and bake for 20-25 minutes, until egg whites are set, and yolks are cooked to desired consistency.

-When your hot and delicious skillet is ready- serve it with the Pico de Gallo you made, some sliced avocado, and your favorite hot sauce.
+When your hot and delicious Huevos rancheros with black beans is ready- serve it with the Pico de Gallo you made, some sliced avocado, and your favorite hot sauce.
 A little toast to soak up all those jammy egg yolks never hurt anyone, either.

-If you make my Huevos Rancheros Skillet with Chorizo and Hominy, please be sure to leave me a comment!
+If you make my Huevos rancheros with black beans and chorizo, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 - Cast iron skillet or oven safe skillet